-We are particular excited about direct laser plotting (UV light exposing) onto UV sensitive PCB.
+We're particular excited about using UV lasers and using these for plotting (UV light exposing) onto UV sensitive PCB's.
 We're NOT actually laser cutting the copper on the PCB board (yes! that would be great), but we are merely selectively exposing a PCB with UV sensitive etch resistant coating.
-These type of PCB's are just slightly more expensive then non-UV coated PCB material and save a lot of hassle with painting an ironing on UV sensitive films etc. In our review we also test other methods of etch resist such as black paint, masking films, etc.

 So lets start with this review first.
 Others will come later.